Spain's Codere in debt talks to avoid insolvency

 Codere has become a prominent example of how the opaque market for credit default swaps (CDS) can drive creditors to influence a company’s debt payment schedule rather than just hedge their bets on its debt.

-In September, Codere made an intentional late coupon payment on $300 million of its bonds that allowed it to gain consent from its creditors, which traded on CDS, to push back its debt maturities.
+In September 2013, Codere made an intentional late coupon payment on $300 million of its bonds that allowed it to gain consent from its creditors, which traded on CDS, to push back the debt maturities of a 100 million euro ($137 million) loan package.

-GSO and Canyon benefited from the deal because it enabled them to take over a 100 million euro ($137 million) bank loan to Codere with consent from the company’s creditors.
+By then, GSO and Canyon were investors in that loan, snapping up the debt in the open market earlier that year.
 The two debt fund managers also lent Codere 35 million euros to make its delayed coupon payment.

 Blackstone was an investor in Codere’s CDS while Canyon was not, according to a person briefed on the matter who was not authorized to discuss the matter publicly.
 GSO and Canyon declined to comment.